Circuit de Monaco: Criticism

-Several commentators and drivers have criticised the circuit's design, saying that it creates boring races.
+Since the 21st century, commentators and drivers have criticised the circuit's design, saying that it creates boring races.
 Criticism has been directed towards how few overtake attempts are performed, the slow speeds at which the cars take the Fairmont Hairpin, as well as how frequently the driver who sets the pole position wins.
-Fernando Alonso has said that the race is “the most boring race ever,” and Lewis Hamilton stated that the 2022 Grand Prix “wasn’t really racing.”
+Fernando Alonso has said that the race is "the most boring race ever", and Lewis Hamilton stated that the 2022 Grand Prix "wasn't really racing."
+There have been various ideas on how to give racers more opportunity to pass, and one of these is to extend the race track along the east side of Hercules harbor and add a second DRS zone.